leucos/ansible-tuto/step-00/README.md

 `~/.ssh/known_hosts`.
 You can remove them with `ssh-keygen -R
 <IP_ADDRESS>`.

-Otherwise, juste type `yes` when prompted to access ssh host keys.
+Otherwise, juste type `yes` when prompted to access ssh host keys if requested.

 To polish things up, it's better to have an ssh-agent running, and add your keys to it (`ssh-add`).